 What is the Probate Process

 The probate process in New York has many components.
-If you are the person in charge of the estate, here’s roughly what the process would look like:
+If you are the person in charge of the estate and are going to be probating a will or doing probate without a will in New York, here’s roughly what the process would look like:

 - you get appointed by the court to be in charge of the estate